Large Language Models Empowered Autonomous Edge AI for Connected Intelligence: Introduction

-In this article, we explore the potential of autonomous edge AI utilizing GPT and propose a cloud-edge-client hierarchical system to facilitate connected intelligence.
-In the proposed system, GPT resides in the cloud, while other AI models are co-deployed on devices and edge servers to reduce latency.
-The requests from users are expressed in natural language, which is initially processed by GPT to translate and decompose them into sub-tasks solvable by edge devices.
-These sub-tasks are dispatched to corresponding sensors and AI models.
-Subsequently, we employ a task-offloading algorithm and task-oriented communication tailored to edge AI models, aiming to minimize latency.
-This approach enables autonomous, intelligent, and low-latency coordination among edge AI models.
-Furthermore, we leverage GPT to design appropriate AI model configurations and generate code for federated learning, enabling the provision of new and highly accurate models to users while preserving their privacy.
-To the best of our knowledge, this is the first paper that investigates the potential of GPT in edge computing and proposes a GPT-empowered autonomous edge AI framework.
+In this article, we explore the potential of autonomous edge AI utilizing GPT.
+Our framework coordinates existing edge AI models to cater to the user's personal needs and enables automatic federated learning to create new AI models with privacy considerations.
+Specifically, in edge AI model coordination, the requests from users are expressed in natural language, which is initially processed by GPT to understand and route them to the appropriate edge AI models.
+To minimize latency, we employ a task-oriented inference mechanism specifically designed for edge AI models.
+This approach facilitates autonomous and low-latency collaboration among edge AI models.
+With respect to automatic federated learning, we first prepare a template code and identify the key configurations to be modified, based on which GPT generates the detailed configurations and writes the corresponding code.
+This method presents an automated approach for crafting deep learning models that adhere to privacy constraints.
+Our contributions can be summarized as follows:

+\begin{enumerate} \item We present a vision of autonomous edge AI and explore the potential of utilizing GPT to achieve this objective.
+We also discuss the unique advantages and challenges it presents.

+\item We propose a cloud-edge-client hierarchical framework for autonomous edge AI, which integrates the powerful ability of GPT to understand users' intentions and generate code, as well as the classic wisdom from edge AI to reduce latency and increase reliability.

+\item We implement a proof-of-concept system.
+The experimental results show the system's capability to accurately comprehend user demands, execute AI models with minimal delay, and effectively create high-performance AI models.